Hassan al Thawadi: Qatar's most ardent critics have become our greatest allies | Goal.com

 While there was a lot of scepticism when Qatar won the bid to host the competition, the perceptions are slowly changing as the country look set for a successful tournament.

-Hassan Al Thawadi, the Secretary-General of the Supreme Committee of Delivery and Legacy (SC), felt that the initial scepticism towards among people world over has changed to wonder.
+Hassan Al Thawadi, the Secretary-General of Supreme Committee for Delivery & Legacy, felt that the initial scepticism towards among people world over has changed to wonder.
 “I think people are beginning to realize it.
 I think some people still remain entrenched in their opinions because they haven't come and seen Qatar," he told Goal.

 “They haven't scratched the surface.
 I think people who have come, experienced where we're at, who have experienced not just the fantastic stadium but also the opening of the Emir Cup final in Al Janoub Stadium (have realised it).
 We tried to also apply World Cup standards when it came to operations, although it was just one match.
 And I am very proud to say that it was successful.”